tterb/tterb.github.io/_posts/2018-07-21-testing-python.md

     yt2mp3.Song(data)
 ```

-While, you can see that there's not a lot of code that goes into creating the object, it's best to follow the [DRY](https://deviq.com/don-t-repeat-yourself/) principal and avoid redundancy.
+While, you can see that there&rsquo;s not a lot of code that goes into creating the object, it&rsquo;s best to follow the [DRY](https://deviq.com/don-t-repeat-yourself/) principal and avoid redundancy.
-Now that our fixture is defined, we are going to use it to write two tests to check the program's ability to download a video and convert the video to an mp3.
+Now that our fixture is defined, we are going to use it to write two tests to check the program&rsquo;s ability to download a video and convert the video to an mp3.
-To test the program's download functionality, we'll utilize the fact that the `yt2mp3.download()` function returns the filepath when the download is successful by asserting that the returned filepath exists.
+To test the program&rsquo;s download functionality, we&rsquo;ll utilize the fact that the `yt2mp3.download()` function returns the filepath when the download is successful by asserting that the returned filepath exists.
-<p class="h-note">Notice that we've provided our <code class="highlighter-rouge">test_song</code> fixture as a parameter of the test function.</p>
+<p class="h-note">Notice that we&rsquo;ve provided our <code class="highlighter-rouge">test_song</code> fixture as a parameter of the test function.</p>

 ```python
 def test_video_download(test_song):